Hebrews Chapter Five

 Hebrews 5:4 & 5

-No one takes this honor upon himself; he must be called by God, just as Aaron was.
-So Christ also did not take upon himself the glory of becoming a high priest.
-But God said to him, 'You are my Son; today I have become your Father.'
+And no one takes this honor upon himself, rather, he is called by God, just as Aharon was.
+So neither did the Messiah glorify himself to become cohen gadol; rather, it was the One who said to him, "You are my Son; today I have become your Father."

 Like Aaron, Jesus was chosen by God to represent the people.
 In order to do so, He had to become a man and so is referred to as the Son of God.
 Jesus did not presume to do this on His own but was sent by the Father.